WilliamDanielQuinones/elixir-demo/README.md

 In your terminal: `cd` into the `/url_shortener` directory and run the following command:
 -- `mix phx.server`
 The application backend will be running on http://localhost:8080

+Run unit tests:
+Make sure that the docker container from the setup instuctions is running.
+In your terminal: `cd` into the `/url_shortener` directory and run the following command:
+-- `mix test`